jantman/3d-printed-things/README.md

 [dremel-grinding-stone-holder/](dremel-grinding-stone-holder/) - A block with holes in it, to hold a set of 56 1/8" (3mm) shaft grinding stones, such as for a Dremel tool.
 Designed for stones up to 12mm (~1/2") diameter.

+## ESP32 Boxes

+[esp32-boxes/](esp32-boxes/) - Various boxes for projects using the ESP32 microcontroller.

 ## Half-Lap Templates

 [half_lap_templates/](half_lap_templates/) - A set of templates for marking half-lap joints on dimensional lumber (currently US 2x4's), along with blocks for setting depth stops on saws and routers.